International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 ### 3.2 Distributions

 A [Dataset](../model/terminology.md#dataset) may contain 0..N [DCAT Distributions](https://www.w3.org/TR/vocab-dcat-3/#Class:Distribution).
 Each distribution must have at least one `DataService` which specifies where the distribution is obtained.
-Specifically, a `DataService` specifies the endpoint for initiating a `ContractNegotiation` and `TransferProcess`.
+Specifically, a `DataService` specifies the endpoint for initiating a [Contract Negotiation](../model/terminology.md#contract-negotiation) and `TransferProcess`.

 A Distribution may have 0..N `hasPolicy` attributes that contain an ODRL `Offer` defining the [Usage Policy](../model/terminology.md#policy) associated with the [Dataset](../model/terminology.md#dataset) and this explicit `Distribution`.
 [Offers](../model/terminology.md#offer) must NOT contain any target attributes.
 The target of an [Offer](../model/terminology.md#offer) is the [Dataset](../model/terminology.md#dataset) that contains the distribution.